raspberrypilearning/share-your-world/en/step_3.md

 --- task ---

-Inside of `index.html` start to create your homepage
+Open `index.html` and start to create your homepage

 [[[overall-page-structure]]]